Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Optimal Behavior for Multi-prediction Learning, and Approximations

 This connection is limited to certain posterior distributions, but is true for general problem settings, even the general reinforcement learning setting.
 The distributions before and after an update, $p_{w_t}$ and $p_{w_{t+1}}$ respectively, are over the parameters of the prediction learner.
 These parameters are more complex in settings with state---such as parameters to a neural network---but we can nonetheless consider exponential family distributions on those parameters.

 This discussion motivates a simple proposal to approximate Bayesian surprise and Bayesian learners for a general setting with non-Bayesian learners: using weight change with \emph{introspective} learners.
 An introspective learner is not a precise definition, but rather a scale.
-A perfectly introspective learner would be a Bayesian learner, or in some cases the equivalent non-Bayesian MAP learner.
+A perfectly introspective learner would be a Bayesian learner, or in some cases the corresponding MAP learner.
 A perfectly non-introspective learner could be a random update.
 The more closely the learner approximates the weights to the perfectly introspective learner, the better its solution and the better the Bayesian surprise reflects the Information Gain.
 Further, because the underlying distribution may not be known, we use the change in weights as an approximation.

 For concreteness, consider the following learning system.
-Each prediction learner is augmented with a procedure to automatically adapt the step size parameter $\alpha_{k,i}$, based on the errors produced over time ($\delta_{i,0:k}$).
-In this paper we use the Autostep algorithm \cite{mahmood2012tuning}.
+Each prediction learner is augmented with a procedure to automatically adapt the step-size parameter $\alpha_{k,i}$, based on the errors produced over time ($\delta_{i,0:k}$).
+In this paper we use the Autostep algorithm \citep{mahmood2012tuning} described in Section \ref{isl}.
 Recall, that the Autostep algorithm automatically reduces $\alpha_{k,i}$ towards zero if the target is unlearnable, increase $\alpha_{k,i}$ when successive errors have the same sign, and does not change $\alpha_{k,i}$ if the error is zero.
-We call a learner with a fixed step size, on the other hand, non-introspective, because the learner will forever chase the noise.
+We call a learner with a fixed step-size parameter, on the other hand, non-introspective, because the learner will forever chase the noise.
 The weight change for such a learner would not be reflective of Information Gain, reflecting instead only the inadequacy of the learner.
 A learner equipped with Autostep, on the other hand, like a Bayesian or MAP learner, will stop learning once new samples provide no new information.